 And then I thought . . . if that was me at the bus stop, would I have done anything like that?
 No, I would have been helpful and pushed them all back to the cart corral where they belonged.
 Must keep things clean and tidy!

-When do I lose that playfulness?
+When did I lose that playfulness?
 When did I become all work and no play?

 The more I thought about it, the more I began to appreciate the little burst of creativity those stacked up grocery carts represented.
 And then I got a little sad too, because so often those moments happen when you have the luxury of time.
 Like just waiting for the bus.
 Like I just never seem to have.
 Those stacked up grocery carts appeared at the end of a pretty busy week for me.